astrohart/MFR/MFR.Settings.Configuration.Events/README.md

 | [System.ArgumentException](http://msdn.microsoft.com/query/dev14.query?appId=Dev14IDEF1&l=EN-US&k=k:System.ArgumentException 'System.ArgumentException') | Thrown if the required parameter, `path`, is passed
 a blank or `null` value. |

-<a name='P-MFR-Objects-Configuration-Events-ConfigurationImportedEventArgs-Path'></a>
+<a name='P-MFR-Settings-Configuration-Events-ConfigurationImportedEventArgs-Path'></a>
 ### Path `property`

 ##### Summary

 Gets a string containing the path to the file that was imported.

-<a name='T-MFR-Objects-Configuration-Events-ConfigurationImportedEventHandler'></a>
+<a name='T-MFR-Settings-Configuration-Events-ConfigurationImportedEventHandler'></a>
 ## ConfigurationImportedEventHandler `type`

 ##### Namespace

-MFR.Configuration.Events
+MFR.Settings.Configuration.Events

 ##### Summary